 Are there other companies that do this?

-We believe that whereas the principles of good business remain the same, geographies can have very different cultures.
+We believe that while the principles of good business remain the same, geographies can have very different cultures.
 The Southeast is not the West coast.
 Your town might be different from our town.
 We value this unique brilliance and seek to connect owners to investors within their own vicinity.

 Would my company do well with Vicinity?